kgellien/timeplanner-scala/README.md

 - Refactor LatexWeekSchedule; this might constitute a use case for a template engine
 - Externalize corresponding configs
 - Internationalization
-- latin1 vs. utf8 should be configurable
 - new week plans and day plans should be configurable
-- clean-up generated LaTeX (too many Over-/Underfull \vboxes )
+- clean-up generated LaTeX (too many Over-/Underfull \vboxes) -- might be a bit involved, as this  is a result of fine-tuning box widths

 ## SBT assembly